qbism/q2tools-220/README.md

     //$frame walk1 walk2 walk3 walk4 walk5 walk6 walk7 walk8 walk9 walk10
     ...etc.

+# Test feature:
+Extended map limits for larger or more detailed maps.
+Several 16-bit data types are changed to 32-bit.
+Lightmaps are higher res.
+This feature requires a supporting engine.
+See common/qfiles.h for differences in limits.

+Usage:  Add -qbsp to the 4bsp command line.
+4vis and 4rad will detect QBSP automatically.
+No released engine supports this yet.
+See https://github.com/qbism/qb2 for prototype code.

 # Build from source:
-Linux-  Makefiles for 32-bit and 64-bit builds of Linux and Windows are included.
-Assuming a 64-bit build environment, packages lib32z1 and lib32z1-dev are needed to build 32-bit.
+Linux-  Makefiles for Linux and 64-bit Windows are included.

 Cross-compile- Required packages: mingw-w64, mingw-w64-i686-dev, gcc-multilib.
 Pre-compiled Windows dependency libraries are included in /mgw-sdk (borrowed from Q2PRO SDK), or download and build them from scratch.